papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-1.webp)

-2. Under the **configuration** section, call the `activeConfig()` function by clicking the button with the **+** icon.
-This will display the current settings for all the Polkadot network parameters, including the HRMP channel settings
+2. Query the chain configuration parameters.
+The result will display the current settings for all the Polkadot network parameters, including the HRMP channel settings
+    1. Select **configuration**
+    2. Choose the **activeConfig()** call
+    3. Click the **+** button
+    4. Check the chain configuration

     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-2.webp)